 After encountering one too many horrible bosses throughout his career, Daniel Goering knew there had to be a better way to help the bad bosses improve and the great ones be even better.
 With a missionary trip to Japan and a Fulbright award under his belt, he was prepared to put his research to the test and find a real solution.
 The next step was clear: pursue his PhD in management and entrepreneurship with a concentration in organizational behavior and human resources at his top-choice school.

 “Tippie has every reason to brag about being an elite academic institution, but its down-to-earth, practice-driven approach and altruistic culture—its integrity and innovation—help us apply otherwise abstract principles to pressing and relevant challenges we face today."

 Tippie has continued to wow Daniel for a few reasons:

 #1: Unparalleled training

 “PhD programs can be the worst.
-But that is the beauty of being at a top-tier program such as at Tippie.
-The resources are here and available to help get through the inevitably tough times inherent in a rigorous PhD program.
-Iowa is able to attract some of the best talent in the field.
-We all help each other—students helping other students, helping faculty, faculty helping students, helping other faculty—in many different ways.
-No doubt receiving the best training in the world in many regards is demanding, but the resources and support are here to help students and early faculty thrive.”
+But that's the beauty of being at a top-tier program like Tippie.
+The resources are here and available to help get through the tough times inherent in a rigorous PhD program.
+Iowa's able to attract some of the best talent in the field.
+We all help each other in many different ways.
+No doubt receiving the best training in the world is demanding, but the resources and support are here to help us thrive.”

 #2: Program flexibility